annushka123/annushka123.github.io/_pages/about.md

 I completed an MFA in Integrated Composition, Improvisation and Technology at the University of California, Irvine in 2016.
 I also hold a Bachelor’s degree in Jazz Performance from the Sydney Conservatorium of Music and a Bachelor’s degree in Classical Performance from the Australian Institute of Music.

-I am currently based in Atlanta, Georgia, focusing on expanding my knowledge in creative computing and hardware design in order to pursue a Doctorate program in 2022.
+I am currently living in Sydney and enjoying my first year of a PhD program in the Creativity and Cognition Studios at the University of Technology, Sydney under the very supportive and enthusiastic guidance of Andrew Johnston and Sam Ferguson.

 ## A little bit about me
 Personally